awsdocs/aws-greengrass-developer-guide/doc_source/group-role.md

 A group role has the following requirements:
 + AWS IoT Greengrass defined as a trusted entity\.
 + The permission policies attached to the role must grant the permissions to your AWS resources that are required by the Lambda functions and connectors in the group, and by Greengrass system components\.

+**Note**
+We recommend that you also include the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in your trust policy to help prevent the *confused deputy* security problem\.
+The condition context keys restrict access to allow only those requests that come from the specified account and Greengrass workspace\.
+For more information about the confused deputy problem, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 Use the IAM console to create and configure the role and its permissions\.
 For steps that create an example role that allows access to an Amazon DynamoDB table, see [Configure the group role](config-iam-roles.md)\.
 For general steps, see [Creating a role for an AWS service \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.